Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering matrix and inclusive scattering matrix in terms of Green functions

 First of all we notice that the on-shell Green function can be expressed in terms of the asymptotic behavior of the Green function in $(\bp, t)$-representation: if for $t\to\pm \infty$ and fixed $\bp$ this behavior is described by linear combination of exponent $e^{i\lambda t}$ then the location of poles is determined by the exponent indicators $\lambda$ and the coefficients in front of exponents determine the residues.
 Using this statement one can show that

-where $B_i$ are good operators can be expressed in terms of on-shell Green function as Using~\eqref{eq:50.15} we obtain~\eqref{eq:50.201} in the case when $A_i$ are good operators.
-We will show that the general case can be reduced to the case when operators $A_i$ are good.
+where $A_i$ are good operators can be expressed in terms of normalized on-shell Green function as Using~\eqref{eq:50.15} we obtain~\eqref{eq:50.201} in the case when $A_i$ are good operators.
+Equivalent (and more transparent ) way to prove this statement is to use (\ref {SPS}).